FAQ

 What does Agami cost?

-LiteBI (the open-source local version) is free under the Apache 2.0 license.
-Teams and Enterprise tiers are quoted based on your team size and deployment requirements.
-Book a 30-minute conversation with the founders at /talk-to-us to discuss pricing for your scope.
+agami-core (the source-available, self-hosted distribution) is free to self-host for your team under the Agami Functional Use License; a commercial license applies only when you expose data outside your org.
+The managed platform, Hosted (our cloud) or On-prem (your environment), is quoted based on your team size and deployment requirements.
+Book a 30-minute conversation with the founders to discuss pricing for your scope.

 Is Agami SOC 2 compliant or enterprise-ready?

-The Enterprise tier is built for enterprise-level compliance: dedicated single-tenant deployment, detailed audit trails, priority support, and a setup engagement.
+The managed platform is built for enterprise-level compliance: role-based access control, row and column level security, audit logs, and SSO.
+On-prem deploys it inside your own VPC or datacenter with dedicated single-tenant isolation, priority support, and a setup engagement.
 Specific compliance certifications and customer security review workflows are covered in our security review and contract discussion.
-Email founders@agami.ai or book a call to talk through what your security team needs.
+Email contact@agami.ai or book a call to talk through what your security team needs.

 How long does it take to deploy Agami?

-LiteBI runs locally in minutes once you clone the repo.
-Connecting a new warehouse on the hosted Teams tier takes hours, not months, because Agami uses your existing read replicas, roles, and credentials.
-A typical Teams deployment is live in days; Enterprise deployments include a setup engagement and run on your timeline.
+agami-core runs locally in minutes once you clone the repo.
+Connecting a new warehouse on the Hosted tier takes hours, not months, because Agami uses your existing read replicas, roles, and credentials.
+A typical Hosted deployment is live in days; On-prem deployments include a setup engagement and run on your timeline.

 Who founded Agami?

 Agami was founded by Sandeep Kachru (Co-founder and CEO) and Ashwin Ramachandran (Co-founder and CPTO).
 Sandeep built data warehouses, semantic-layer systems, and eval pipelines at scale.
-Ashwin led analytics and BI, turning the hardest business questions into trusted answers.
+Ashwin led product and engineering, turning the hardest business questions into trusted answers.
 Both ran data systems internally at large tech companies; Agami packages that pattern for everyone else.

 How do I try Agami with my own data?